LLNL/Silo/docs/globals.md

   Arg name | Description
   :---|:---
+  `dbfile` | The file for which compression settings should be set.
   `options` | Character string containing the name of the compression method and various parameters.
 The method set using the keyword, "METHOD=".
 Any remaining parameters are dependent on the compression method and are described below.

 * **Returned value:**